-Next, a catheter that will inject a sterile saline solution (salt water) into your uterus will be inserted into your vagina.
-This solution helps to expand your uterus even more, thereby increasing the visibility and allowing for a very detailed look at your reproductive organs.
+Next, a catheter will inject a sterile saline solution (salt water) into your uterus will be inserted into your vagina.
+This solution helps to expand your uterus, even more, thereby increasing the visibility and allowing for a very detailed look at your reproductive organs.

 The ultrasound images that are produced can be printed off so that your doctor can compare results.
 A preliminary report can be provided immediately after the procedure if you are meeting with your doctor on the same day.
 Otherwise, a final report can be produced within a few days.